cmrfrd/Dynamo_Deck/README.md

 ####Template Construction
 So templates are split into 2 main areas **attributes** and **cards**.

-**attributes** contain any sort of string, list, or custom generator. **cards** contain different instruction sets for each group of cards you want to make.
+**attributes** must contain any sort of generator, if it isn't, Dynamo_Deck will make it a generator.

+**cards** contain different instruction sets for each group of cards you want to make.

 Deck instructions are made as follows:
 ```